 “But you know who was there.
 And you know that some of the people that were there were that kid…” George has fallen silent again. “… and you just let them go?”
 Still no answer.
 “You found me!
 You saw what they did to me!
 You know the whole story.
 How could you just let them go?”
 I say, my voice quivering.

-“I tried, Ana.”
-He says, desperation in his voice.
+“I tried, Ana,” he says, desperation in his voice.
 “I tried to pursue them the best that I could, but somebody knew that Vincent was there.
-Every time I went to go investigate a lead, I got a threat against Vincent.
-Ever since my father died, my mother made me swear to protect him… I had to protect him Ana… I had to…” his voice trails off.
+Every time I tried to investigate a lead, I got a threat against Vincent.
+Ever since my father died, my mother made me swear to protect him… I had to protect him Ana… I had to…” His voice trails off.

 “Ana… I…” Yeah, I would be at a loss for words, too, you bastard.

-“You let an entire community of brutal bullies get away with damn-near killing me—with murdering an unborn child—to protect your brother, and you are not even certain that he didn’t have anything to do with it.
+“You let an entire community of brutal bullies get away with damn-near killing me—with murdering an unborn child—to protect your brother, and you’re not even certain that he didn’t have anything to do with it.
 Are you proud of that, Officer Sullivan?”
-I spit the last two words out at him.
+I spit the last two words at him.
 I know he can’t respond to me.
 What can he say to that?

 “I’ve had so many nightmares about that night that right now, here in the state of Washington, I hold a license to carry a concealed weapon and I own three firearms.
 I’m wondering where in the world these people are and if I’ll ever have to see them again—not that I saw any of them the first time, but they would sure as hell know who I was when they saw me.”
 The tears are falling freely down my face as I spit the words at him.

-It’s about 11:00am on Friday morning and I am only too ready to get the fuck out of Nevada.
-My bags are packed and I am checking out of the Bellagio.
+It’s about 11:00am on Friday morning and I’m only too ready to get the fuck out of Nevada.
+My bags are packed, and I’m checking out of the Bellagio.
 I can’t wait to be back in my Butterfly’s arms.
-With all the shit that I’ve learned being down here and all of the new leads I now have to follow, I don’t know how these people have been able to live with themselves.
-I would be just as outraged by this action if it had not been the woman that I love.
+With all the shit that I’ve learned being down here and all the new leads I now must follow, I don’t know how these people have been able to live with themselves.
+I would be just as outraged by this action had it not been the woman that I love.
 How could this happen?
 The entire community conspired against her and she never found justice.
-Well, that shit is over now.
-I will take her to dinner tonight at Rover’s and tell her everything.
-It’s not going to be easy, but I don’t want to keep any more secrets from her and I want her to know that we can now bring these bastards to justice.
+Well, that shit ends now.
+I’ll take her to dinner tonight at Rover’s and tell her everything.
+It’s not going to be easy, but I don’t want to keep any more secrets from her, and I want her to know that we can now bring these bastards to justice.

-We are on our way to McCarran when I realize that I have settled affairs with everyone except one person in particular.
-All of the parties involved that have met me pretty much know where they stand—except for one person.
+We’re on our way to McCarran when I realize that I’ve settled affairs with everyone except one person in particular.
+All the parties involved that have met me pretty much know where they stand—except for one person.